 Let’s see how my 14 stretching for yield stocks did compared to the underlying stock market.

 My group of misfit high-yielders did pretty well when compared to the TSX, but not so much when compared to the S&P 500.
 Comparing the group’s return to the stock market is a little unfair, since the vast majority of names on the list were low growth and high income stocks, but it’s the best we’ve got.

 So in conclusion, it certainly would have been possible for Canadian investors to beat my group, and pretty easy for Americans to do the same thing.
-But it proves one thing — a high yield doesn’t necessarily mean high risk.
+But it proves one thing — stretching for yield doesn’t necessarily mean high risk.
 You can make money pulling high yielding stocks out of your ass, like I did.